EARLY CHILDHOOD STUDIES

 Equality, Diversity and Inclusive Play

 The module explores graduate practice within an early years context.
-It supports the development of a reflective approach as teaching young children to accept and celebrate difference is a process that must begin with early years graduates firstly reflecting on their own attitudes and values.
-The content allows for the identification of the key role and responsibilities the professional has to play in promoting equality, diversity, and inclusivity in practice, which is essential in improving outcomes for all children and families within today's society.
+It supports the development of a reflective approach as teaching young children to accept and celebrate difference is a process that must begin with you as an early years graduate firstly reflecting on your own attitudes and values.
+The content allows for the identification of the key role and responsibilities you have to play in promoting equality, diversity and inclusivity in practice, which is essential in improving outcomes for all children and families within today's society.

 Growth, Learning and Development

 Early child development is the period of physical, cognitive, and social growth thus laying the foundations for a productive and healthy life for a child in today's society.
-This module will review the areas and stages of child development and examine a range of child developmental theory in relation to how children change, grow and learn over the course of childhood with an emphasis on describing how development is shaped through internal and external influences, such as the role of the child's immediate environment and the role of culture in influencing and shaping development.
-The key role of the graduate practitioner will be examined in relation to the use of observations in practice and the importance of this role in meeting the diverse developmental needs of young learners in today's early years sector.
+This module will review the areas and stages of child development and examine a range of child developmental theory in relation to how children change, grow and learn over the course of childhood.
+There will be an emphasis on describing how development is shaped through internal and external influences, such as the role of the child's immediate environment and the role of culture in influencing and shaping development.
+The key role of the graduate practitioner will be examined in relation to the use of observations in practice and the importance of this role in meeting the diverse developmental needs of young learners in today's early childhood sector .

 Introduction to the Early Years Framework

 This module will provide you with essential skills to support your career within the Early Years sector.
-You will learn about the Early Years Foundation Stage (EYFS), and gain essential knowledge regarding its underpinning philosophy, content as well as practical skills to use within settings.
-Play underpins all aspects of the EYFS; you will be provided with interactive enrichment and learning opportunities which will support you to develop your own play pedagogy.
+You will learn about the Early Years Foundation Stage (EYFS), and gain essential knowledge regarding its underpinning philosophy and content as well as practical skills to use within settings.
+Play underpins all aspects of the EYFS; you will be provided with interactive enrichment and learning opportunities which will support you in developing your own play pedagogy.

 Pioneers, Pedagogy and Philosophy

-This module will consider the fundamental principles underpinning early year's pedagogy by exploring key pioneers that influence today's practice whilst also introducing contemporary pedagogical practices, both in a national and international context.
-Content will consider approaches used by other countries including, the Nordic Countries, Italy and New Zealand and explore how they differ from the approaches used within the UK.
+This module introduces you to the fundamental principles underpinning early childhood pedagogy by exploring key pioneers that influence today's practice whilst also introducing contemporary pedagogical practices, both in a national and international context.
+The content will consider approaches used by other countries including, the Nordic Countries, Italy and New Zealand and explore how they differ from the approaches used within the UK.

 The Child in Society

-This module aims to develop your awareness and understanding of childhood within contemporary Britain and will develop on your understanding of the world a child inhabits.
+This module aims to develop your awareness and understanding of childhood within contemporary sociological perspectives and will develop on your understanding of the world a child inhabits.
 It explores the current influences on a child's life and examines the contribution of parents, carers, families, communities, and services to children's childhoods.

 Core Modules